Tyler Stephenson Player Props: Reds vs. Braves

-Tyler Stephenson -- 1-for-4 with an RBI in his most recent game -- will be in action for the Cincinnati Reds versus the Atlanta Braves, with Bryce Elder on the hill, on April 10 at 7:20 PM ET.
+The Cincinnati Reds and Tyler Stephenson, who went 0-for-5 last time out, battle Kyle Wright and the Atlanta Braves at Truist Park, Tuesday at 7:20 PM ET.

-In his previous appearance, he went 1-for-4 with an RBI against the Phillies.
+In his previous game he had a hitless showing (0-for-5) against the Braves.

 Tyler Stephenson Game Info & Props vs. the Braves